2023 Best Value Journalism Bachelor's Degree Schools in the Great Lakes Region

 Request Information

 Out of the 41 schools in the Great Lakes Region that were part of this year’s ranking, University of Wisconsin - Oshkosh landed the # 2 spot on the list.
-UW Oshkosh is a large public school located in the small city of Oshkosh.
+UW Oshkosh is a fairly large public school located in the small city of Oshkosh.

 Request Information

-You’ll be in good company if you decide to attend University of Wisconsin - River Falls.
-It ranked #3 on our 2023 Best Value Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the town of River Falls, UW - River Falls is a public school with a medium-sized student population.
+Out of the 41 schools in the Great Lakes Region that were part of this year’s ranking, University of Wisconsin - River Falls landed the # 3 spot on the list.
+Located in the town of River Falls, UW - River Falls is a public college with a medium-sized student population.

 Full Journalism at University of Wisconsin - River Falls Report